raspberrypilearning/nature-rover/en/step_2.md

 --- task ---

-Add code so the buttons make the rover move up and down
+Add code so the buttons make the rover move up and down.

 ```blocks3
 when I receive [up v]